4 Disappointing Things You Need to Know About iPad Mini 6

 • Battery Life: Up to 10 hours

-When I tested this product, I noticed that Apple changed the design compared to their usual small tablets.
 If you’re familiar with different iPads, you’ll see that the iPad Mini 6 looks a lot like the iPad Air 5 and iPad Pro models.
 It’s so similar to the iPad Air that you could almost call it the “iPad Air Mini.”

 Despite a few significant variations, it supports the same almost bezel-free appearance, Touch ID-enabled Power button, and other features that are a staple of the iPad Air.